hoangduytranuk/blender_manual/blender_docs/manual/modeling/meshes/editing/duplicating/screw.rst

 #.
 Add a circle using shortcut :kbd:`Shift-A` :menuselection:`--> Mesh --> Circle`.
 #.
 Rotate this circle using the shortcut :kbd:`R X 9 0` and :kbd:`Return`.
 #.
 Apply the Rotation using :kbd:`Ctrl-A` and choosing *Rotation*.
 #.
-Grab and move this circle three Blender Units on the X axis to the left;
+Move this circle three units on the X axis to the left;
-   you can use the shortcut :kbd:`Ctrl` while grabbing with the mouse using the standard transform widgets (clicking on the red arrow shown with the object and grabbing while using shortcut :kbd:`Ctrl` until the info in the bottom left corner of the 3D View editor displays ``D. -3.0000 (3.0000) Global`` ), or press the shortcut :kbd:`G X Minus 3` and :kbd:`Return`.
+   you can use the shortcut :kbd:`Ctrl` while selecting with the mouse using the standard transform widgets (clicking on the red arrow shown with the object and moving while using shortcut :kbd:`Ctrl` until the info in the bottom left corner of the 3D Viewport displays ``D. -3.0000 (3.0000) Global``), or press the shortcut :kbd:`G X Minus 3` and :kbd:`Return`.
    You can use the Transform Panel, and type :kbd:`Minus 3` and :kbd:`Return` in the Location too.
-   (See the Fig. :ref:`fig-mesh-screw-circle`).
+   (See the Fig. :ref:`fig-mesh-screw-circle`.)
 #.
 You will have to scale the circle using the shortcut :kbd:`S Period 5`, then :kbd:`Return`.
 #.
 Now enter *Edit Mode* using shortcut :kbd:`Tab`.
 #.
 De-select all vertices using the shortcut :kbd:`A`.